zhiyingfang2022/llm-d/PROJECT.md

 6. vLLM-first but not vLLM-only - build the modular architecture for most people and collaborate with other projects
 7. [Hyrum’s Law](https://www.hyrumslaw.com/) is real - we do not regress published APIs or ship breaking changes, only new APIs

+## Code of Conduct
+This project adheres to the llm-d - [Code of Conduct and Covenant](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+Review the [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## People

 ### Code Ownership